How Double Closing Can Help You Become a TRUE Wholesaler

 What Advantages Does a Wholesaler Have With the Double Close?

-Sean provided four advantages of the double close over assigning contracts:
+Sean provided four advantages of double closing over assigning contracts:

 - Skin in the game: “One of the big advantages is having skin in the game for our customers understanding – the folks that we’re buying from and that we are selling to – that we have the ability to buy.”